 Relieves HeadacheGinger is equally good in relieving a person from headache, whether caused by migraine or sinus.
 Apply ginger paste on the forehead and inhale its aroma.
 Ginger will help in relieving inflammation in the blood vessels, thereby reducing headache.

 Reduce ArthritisThe analgesic and anti-inflammatory compounds present in the ginger help reduce joint disorders, like arthritis.
-Bathing with water, mixed with ginger oil, can also cure muscle and joint pain.
+Bathing with water, mixed with ginger oil, can also prevent muscle and joint pain.

 Heartburn ReliefGinger is also used for relieving heartburn.
 For this purpose, it is mostly taken in the form of tea.